Travel by Car

 The AP7 motorway that crosses Spain following the Mediterranean coast cuts through Catalonia very close to the Vallès Occidental area where most of our villas are located.
 It takes between 1hr 45 mins and 2 hrs to get to the Vallès from the French border.

-We are partners with Auto Europe, one of the global leaders in car rental, who offer our clients exclusive discounts.
-Click HERE for a hassle free quotation
+We are partners with Auto Europe, one of the global leaders in car rental, who offer our clients exclusive discounts. click below for a free quotation.

 There are flights to Barcelona – El Prat International Airport from most European countries, North America and beyond with major international airlines and low-cost carriers.